 |Canon M6||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M6|

 |Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Canon 760D||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Canon 760D|

 It is notable that the 800D has a microphone port, which is missing on the FZ82.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the FZ82 are recent models that are part of the current product line-up.
-The FZ82 replaced the earlier Panasonic FZ72, while the 800D followed on from the Canon 750D.
+The FZ82 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Panasonic FZ82?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.